 Influenza vaccine helps to protect against seasonal flu.

 In adults, the vaccine is injected into a muscle.
-A nose spray containing the vaccine is available for school-aged children.
+A nasal spray containing the vaccine is available for school-aged children.

-The most common side-effects are mild fever, feeling tired, and head/muscle aches.
+The most common side-effects are mild fever (raised temperature), feeling tired, and head/muscle aches.
 You may experience tenderness at the site of injection after a flu jab.
-Children having the nose spray may develop a blocked or runny nose.
+Children having the nasal spray may develop a blocked or runny nose.

 About influenza vaccine